 - Ask for an immediate decision.
 Don't give your loved one time to think about whether to accept the treatment offer, even if he or she asks for a few days to think it over.
-Doing so just allows your loved one to continue denying a problem, go into hiding or go on a dangerous binge.
-Be prepared to get your loved one into an evaluation to start the treatment immediately if he or she agrees to the plan.
+Doing so allows your loved one to continue denying a problem, go into hiding or go on a dangerous binge.
+Be prepared to get your loved one into an evaluation to start treatment immediately if he or she agrees to the plan.

-Emotionally prepare yourself for these situations while remaining hopeful for positive change.
+Emotionally prepare yourself for these situations, while remaining hopeful for positive change.
 If your loved one doesn't accept treatment, be prepared to follow through with the changes you presented.

 Even if an intervention doesn't work, you and others involved in your loved one's life can make changes that may help.
 Ask other people involved to avoid enabling the destructive cycle of behavior and take active steps to encourage positive change.

 - Intervention — Tips and guidelines.
 National Council on Alcoholism and Drug Dependence. https://www.ncadd.org/family-friends/there-is-help/intervention-tips-and-guidelines.
 Accessed June 7, 2017.

 - Intervention ebook ― What to do if your child is drinking or using drugs.
 Partnership for Drug-Free Kids. https://drugfree.org/download/intervention-ebook/.
 Accessed June 7, 2017.